A History of Solar Activity over Millennia: The Proxy Method of Past Solar-Activity Reconstruction

 \item Computation of a heliospheric index, whether of the open solar magnetic flux or of the average HMF intensity at the Earth's orbit (Section~\ref{sec:phii})

 \item Computation of a solar index (sunspot number series), corresponding to the above-derived heliospheric parameter (Section~\ref{sec:sun}).

 \end{itemize}

 Presently, all these steps can be completed using appropriate models.
+Some models stop after computations of the modulation potential as its translation into the solar index may include additional uncertainties.
 Although the uncertainties of the models may be considerable, the models allow a full basic quantitative reconstruction of solar activity in the past.
 However, much needs to be done, both theoretically and experimentally, to obtain an improved reconstruction.